 Q: How does school provide support for families?

 A: Once COVID restrictions have been lifted we aim to resume the parent support programme "It's Your Child's Life" alongside parent support group sessions aimed at families who have children with additional needs.
 The SENDCo has a SEND twitter page @BH_SEND from which she posts updates and signposts families to useful articles and events/training.

 Q. Who can I contact for further information?

-A. Mrs Saddington is the Inclusion Manager and Mrs Fitzpatrick is the SENCo and welcome discussions with any prospective parents or parents who may have a concern regarding their child’s additional needs.
-In addition there are a range of agencies listed below who parents can contact for advice, information and support.
+A. Your child's class teacher is your first point of contact in school.
+If you wish to discuss something speak with the teacher at the end of the school day or make an appointment to speak with them on the telephone or via a virtual meeting on MS Teams or Google Classroom.
+Mrs Saddington is the SENDCo and welcomes discussions with any prospective parents or parents who may have a concern regarding their child’s additional needs.
+Mrs Whittle is also available to speak with families regarding pastoral care matters.
+In addition there are a range of services listed below who parents can contact for advice, information and support.

 Embrace Wigan and Leigh Parent support: 01942 233323